PudgyPoppins/caps/README.md

 * 8/24 Made some spicy checkbox buttons (toggleable, too, wow).
 Got really far in creating the rrule picker on the event form.
 Still have a bit more to go.
 * 10/12 Calendar subscribe and unsubscribe now works entirely (or should work, at least).
 Also did some minor fixing up with calendar properties.
 * 10/14 Added a few fields and a property to Attendee.
 Created an unattend view.
 Automatically email users whenever they sign up for an event.
 Added an email template for use in confirming sign ups.
 Created a management tool to automatically send emails to people who have volunteering things happening soon.
 Created a command for a cronjob (that I have commented out on the management tool since Arch Linux) to do this.
 * 10/20 Completed the nonprofit rep form, everything's working, EXCEPT for image uploads :(.
 This is NOT a pog champ moment >:(.
+It also automatically send admin emails when users apply, and gives users emails if they get accepted.
+Admins can approve applicants on the admin page.
+* 10/21 Got images to work!
+This is true for both nonprofits, networks, and applicants.
+Epic gamer moment!

 TODO:
 	* event create view